Sam-Roggeman/Compilers/README.md

 The second one is the run script which takes one argument which is “./inputfiles/” ${path/to/cfile.c} where cfile.c if the file that should be compiled.
 The ./output folder will contain the dot-output for the ast.
 For example ./run.sh Test.c

 The last script takes no input parameters and will compile all of the c files from the project folders in inputfiles.
 It will save all of the output (also terminal output) to ./testfiles/{project}/testOutput and compare it with ./testfiles/{project}/expectedOutput, the result is found in ./testfiles/{project}/Result.txt where True means that the files are the same.
 There will also be terminal output saying if the test has passed or not.
-If the comparison fails, an errormessage will be displayed.
+If the comparison fails, an errormessage will be displayed. <br>
+WARNING: THESE WILL PROBABLY ALL FAIL AT THE MOMENT AS A LOT OF THE CORE HAS BEEN CHANGED AND THE TESTS NOT UPDATED